Abdelrahman Fawzy: Personal life

 Fawzy is the father of Major General Dr. Hazem Fawzy, the founder and the former head of Financial Affairs department in the Egyptian Armed Forces Finance Authority.

 Former board member of Zamalek SC during the period of club president Hassan Amer from 1984 to 1988, and during the period of club presidents Hassan Abo Elfottoh and Nour Eldally from 1988 to 1992, former board member of the Egyptian football association (EFA) during the period of EFA president Farouk Abo Elezz in 1988, and former member of the board of Automobile & Touring Club of Egypt during the period of the president Mokbel Shaker from 2002 to 2004.

-Also, he is the father of Major General Dr. Ahmed-Sherin Fawzy, the former governor of Monufia from 2013 to 2015.

-Former chairman of Telemisr Company, one of the largest companies in the Middle East, for producing electric and electronic equipments from 96 to 1999, and he was a Captain in the Egyptian air force during October war in 1973, former board member of Zamalek SC during the period of club president Hassan Abo Elfottoh from 1988 to 1990, former board member of Zamalek SC during the first period of club president Galal Ibrahim 1992 to 1996, and former board member of Zamalek SC during the second period of club president Galal Ibrahim, from 2010 to 2011.
+Also, he is the father of Major General Dr. Ahmed-Sherin Fawzy, the former governor of Monufia from 2013 to 2015. the Former chairman of Telemisr Company, one of the largest companies in the Middle East, for producing electric and electronic equipments from 96 to 1999, and he was a Captain in the Egyptian air force during October war in 1973, former board member of Zamalek SC during the period of club president Hassan Abo Elfottoh from 1988 to 1990, former board member of Zamalek SC during the first period of club president Galal Ibrahim 1992 to 1996, and former board member of Zamalek SC during the second period of club president Galal Ibrahim, from 2010 to 2011.

 He is the father of Muhammad Fawzy, the former agent of the Accountability State Authority and the Table Tennis Federation chose Mohamed Abdel Rahman Fawzy, a former member of the board of directors of Zamalek SC during the period of club president Kamal Darwish, to head the Giza region till now.

-He is also the father of Major General Dr. Ezz-Aldein Fawzy, the former medical attache for the Egyptian embassy in London, United Kingdom and the former agent of the Egyptian General Intelligence Directorate, as well as the father of Dr. Gamal Fawzy, the former agent of the Egyptian General Intelligence Directorate and the resident doctor for the Egyptian president Abdel Fattah el-Sisi in the Heliopolis Palace.
+He is also the father of Major General Dr. Ezz-Aldein Fawzy, the former medical attache for the Egyptian embassy in London, United Kingdom and the former agent of the Egyptian General Intelligence Directorate.

+He is also the father of Dr. Gamal Fawzy, the former agent of the Egyptian General Intelligence Directorate and the resident doctor for the Egyptian president Abdel Fattah el-Sisi in the Heliopolis Palace.